10 Best Home Coffee Grinders In Australia (2024)

 3. Manual grinders

 Manual grinders are operated by hand and typically use burrs to grind the coffee beans.
 They are compact and portable, making them a good option for travellers or outdoor enthusiasts.
-Manual grinders can be less expensive than electric grinders but can be time-consuming and require some effort to operate.
+Manual grinders can be less expensive than electric grinders but are time-consuming and require some effort.

 4. Electric grinders